Selaparang Airport

 Selaparang Airport was an airport that served the island of Lombok and the city of Mataram, the capital of the province of West Nusa Tenggara, Indonesia until its closure on 30 September 2011.
 The IATA code AMI came from the nearby port of Ampenan, now a part of Mataram.
 The airport was operated by PT.
 Angkasa Pura 1 (PERSERO).
 The new Lombok International Airport operated under the IATA code AMI until late November 2011, toward the end of the month the IATA code LOP was formally listed for the new airport and was slowly being transitioned by the airlines operating to Lombok.
+The IATA code AMI is no longer associated with Selaparang Airport and has been reassigned to Ambala Airport in Haryana, India.

 Selaparang Airport was closed on 30 September 2011 to facilitate transfer of resources and operations to the new Lombok International Airport (Bandara Internasional Lombok - BIL) in Central Lombok Regency.